SOVLOOKUP/rollup-plugin-proto/README.md

 # rollup-plugin-gproto

-🍣 A Rollup plugin which Convert grpc .proto files to ES6 modules.
+🍣 A Rollup plugin which Convert grpc .proto files to ES6 modules of loaded grpc object.

 ## Requirements